Updated: Aug 4

 High Park North

 Overshadowed by the Jamie Bell Adventure Playground at High Park’s southern end, the playground closer to Bloor Street is home to one of the best splash pads in the city.
-The dry playground adjacent to the splash pad is old and shabby, but there’s no better way to end a day of fun in High Park than by dousing your children in litre upon litre of municipal water.
+The dry playground adjacent to the splash pad is old and shabby (update: it's been rejuvenated, and it's spectacular), but there’s no better way to end a day of fun in High Park than by dousing your children in litre upon litre of municipal water.
 Full review here.

 This one makes the cut not necessarily because of the wading pool with some splash pad elements, but because the playground surrounding the pool is truly excellent, with equipment for all ages.
 The gazebo is the perfect spot for a family picnic, where you can sit and contemplate the huge sports field that stretches out to the south, where the first Grey Cup game was played.
 Full review here.